 At Moffitt Cancer Center, a robust denial prevention program resulted in reducing denials from 14% of gross charges to 8% of gross charges billed.
 The process involves a multidisciplinary team, a data-driven strategy, a preventative approach and a missional, patient-centric perspective that extends across the

 organization.
-The process involved creating a multidisciplinary steering committee, then finding the root causes of their denials and creating a path forward.
 Finally, they made a change and continued down the path to improvement.

 In cases where staff training is key to the initiative, it can be challenging to institute behavior change and encourage staff to adopt a denials prevention mindset across the revenue cycle.
 Many healthcare organizations find it helpful to record conversations staff members are having with payers, physicians and patients.
 Trace™ from Vyne Medical is a healthcare-specific solution that can record face-to-face and phone conversations to ensure key processes like eligibility verification are occurring and provide transparency to leadership if they’re not.
 With Trace, conversations are indexed automatically to the patient’s record for easy reference during staff performance evaluations.